Initializes a new instance of the MfaWebAuthnPlatformChallenge class.

 properties from the browser's WebAuthn API DOMException) and any other custom options.

-object will be JSON stringified and embedded in the action
+The error object will be JSON stringified and embedded in the action parameter.

 A promise that resolves when the error report is successfully submitted.